About the Federal Register

 Are there copyright restrictions on Federal Register documents?

 No, everything that appears in the Federal Register may be reproduced without restriction.

-Documents are held in confidentiality until they are filed for public inspection at least one business day before publication in the Federal Register.
-NARA maintains a List of Documents on Public Inspection which includes a short description of these documents and the date they will appear in the Federal Register.
+Documents are held in confidence until they are filed for public inspection at least one business day before publication in the Federal Register.
+OFR maintains a List of Documents on Public Inspection which includes a short description of these documents and the date they will appear in the Federal Register.

-- The current List of Documents on Public inspection is available online.
+- Access the List of Documents on Public Inspection

-You may read or copy documents on public inspection during business hours at the
+You may inspect documents on public inspection during business hours at the

 Office of the Federal Register

 We do not provide copies of documents to the public.